Google Dictionary: History

 The service originated in Google Translate, and was launched as a standalone service (google.com/dictionary) in December 2009.
 Google displayed definitions from Collins COBUILD Advanced Learner's English Dictionary for English until August 2010, when it switched to the Oxford American College Dictionary.

-After being integrated into Google Search, the dictionary was discontinued as a separate service on August 5, 2011, and can now be accessed with the "define" operator or by simply searching for a word.
+After being integrated into Google Search, the dictionary was discontinued as a separate service on August 5, 2011, and was accessible with the "define" operator or by simply searching for a word.
 The dictionary service is also still available in Google Translate and can be accessed by selecting a single word.
 Google has also released the service as an extension for Chrome.

 As of 2023, Google licenses dictionary data from Oxford Languages for multiple languages, including British/American English, Spanish, and German.

 On Arabic Language Day (December 18) in 2015, Google added an Arabic-language dictionary, available globally, to the service that showed definitions, translations, and example usages of the word in a sentence.

-In February 2017, online news website Daily Caller accused Google of changing the definition of the word "fascism" in Google Dictionary.
+In February 2017, online news website Daily Caller accused Google of changing the definition of the word "fascism" in Google Dictionary, which resulted in the definition being removed entirely.
 It was later found that the definition was exactly from an external source and was not written by Google.
+Definitions for other contentious terms like "rape" were also removed by 2018.

 Google added a Hindi dictionary from Rajpal & Sons licensed via Oxford Dictionaries which also supported transliteration and translation to the service in April 2017.

 In July 2017, the dictionary was made directly available by typing "dictionary" in Google Search and additional features such as a search box, autocomplete and search history were also added.

 In January 2018, a "Similar-sounding words" feature was added to the English dictionary which highlights words that sound similar such as "aesthetic" and "ascetic", "pray" and "prey", "conscientious" and "conscious" etc. "Google Word Coach" vocabulary game was made available along with dictionary searches and as a separate game on mobile devices in February 2018.
 In August 2018, Google Search added an English and Hindi dictionary for mobile users in India with an option to switch to the English only dictionary.

 A "learn to pronounce" option was added to the English dictionary in December 2018 which shows how a word is pronounced with its non-phonemic pronunciation respelling and audio in different accents (such as British and American) along with an option to slow the audio down, visemes for pronunciations were also added in April 2019.

+In November 2025, Google began testing replacing the dictionary feature with AI Overviews on Google Search for certain users.
+In March 2026, Google started replacing the dictionary with AI Overviews for mobile users while the dictionary remained for desktop users.
+By June 2026, the dictionary feature was fully removed from Google Search and is no longer available.